ashejim/C964/_sources/task2_part_c.md

 Add [three images](task2c:visualreqs), and you have a passing part C after step 7.
 Then, as time allows, you can go back to step 2, improving the performance and presentation of your application until you are satisfied.

 Jupyter notebook is a great place to start for the application's front end.
 Passing applications often include only the notebook (.ipynb) and data files.
-Jupyter notebooks are a great way to present code and information together, but you can also progressively develop them into a more polished product.
+Jupyter notebooks are a great way to present code and information together.
+Moreover, they also be progressively developed into a more polished product.
 For example, a development path might look like the following:

 - Python IDE → Jupyter notebook (.ipynb) → notebook with widgets → hosted notebook with widgets → web app.

 Provided the [minimal app criteria](task2c:appreqs) are met, submitting at any point along this path will pass part C. You can use whatever language or libraries you like.
 However, we recommend Python.
 For ML libraries,  the [scikit-learn](https://scikit-learn.org/stable/) (aka sklearn) is a great choice.
 In addition to having an extensive collection of ML-specific tools and tutorials, WGU has better faculty support for these.